x-ion-de/sos-ci/README.md

 Current Status
 --------------
+Updated Dec 23, 2016
+* Patched to run a Chef CI instead of devstack
 Updated May 27, 2015
 * Added Dockerfile so you can build this as a container if you like
 * Pushed a Docker image to Docker-Hub (jgriffith/sos-ci)